-[SC III.1] - In compliance: Buckeye demonstrated compliance with the provisions of the federal Standards of Performance for New Stationary Sources as specified in 40 CFR Part 60 Subparts A and XX, as they apply to EULOADRACK.
+Buckeye demonstrated compliance with the provisions of the federal Standards of Performance for New Stationary Sources as specified in 40 CFR Part 60 Subparts A and XX, as they apply to EULOADRACK.
 Records showed compliance with the best demonstrated technologies to minimize VOC emissions, the test methods and procedures and the reporting and recordkeeping procedures.
-Refer to various documents in appendices (i.e. Trailer Vapor Tightness and the Driver Agreement Loading Procedures in Appendix E, and F).
+Refer to various documents in appendices (i.e. Trailer Vapor Tightness and the Driver Agreement Loading Procedures in Appendices E and F).

-[SC III.2, 3, 4a to 4d, 6, 9 and 10] - In compliance: Buckeye does not operate the petroleum product truck loading rack unless the vapor recovery system or vapor combustion unit is installed and operating properly.
+[SC III.2, 3, 4a to 4d, 6, 9 and 10] - In Compliance

+Buckeye does not operate the petroleum product truck loading rack unless the vapor recovery system or vapor combustion unit is installed and operating properly.
 Daily readings of the VRU actual operational parameters are recorded by the terminal operator in preventive maintenance checklists.
 To assure proper operation of the VRU, the daily readings recorded on the form should be within the listed manufacturer recommended ranges.
-Examples of the cited checklists are included in Appendix B. Buckeye indicated that they have not had any issues maintaining the parameters within the specified operational restrictions.
-However, a closer examination of the information provided in the checklists showed that the vacuum pump discharge temperatures are often above the recommended range of \leq 150 F. This was brought up to the attention of Mr. Coleman at the initial meeting during the inspection.
-He immediately contacted the outside contractor that prepared the checklist for the VRU preventive maintenance.
-After their conversation, Mr. Coleman informed that the vacuum pump discharge temperatures values reported by the terminal operators during their routine inspections are accepted values for normal operation.
-The problem is that the template used for the VRU checklist refers to an incorrect range of temperatures.
-The new pumps are allowed to run at higher discharge temperatures.
-Buckeye is using old forms which were not revised/updated when the VRU was replaced a couple of years ago.
-The forms will be revised and provided to AQD once they are corrected.
+Examples of the checklists for year 2020 are included in Appendix B. The sample records show that the VRU has been operated within the specified operational restrictions.
+Buckeye hires an outside contractor for quarterly maintenance.
+The last maintenance session was completed during the week of June 9, 2020.

+In the previous inspection I brought up for discussion an inconsistency detected during the review of the VRU preventive maintenance checklists.
+It was noticed that the vacuum pump discharge temperatures recorded on the daily checklists were above the recommended range of \leq 150 F. After Mr. Coleman's investigation, it turned out that the values reported by the terminal operators during their routine inspections were accepted values for normal operation.
+The problem was that Buckeye was using old template forms which were not revised/updated when the VRU was replaced a couple of years ago.
+The new pumps can run at higher discharge temperatures.
+The templates have been revised and are currently in -use.

+In this inspection I noticed that the pressure values for the CEMS's first stage and/or second stage regulators were left blank.
+I asked Mr. Coleman if the values were missing.
+He said that from February 2020 to May 2020 the regulators showing "blank" pressure entries were not connected to the system and were to be replaced.